MScBiomedicalInformatics/MSIB32500/lectures/lecture5.md

 ![qqplot](https://raw.githubusercontent.com/MScBiomedicalInformatics/MSIB32500/master/cheatsheets/qqplot.png)

  Those points on the plot that look like outliers, correspond to genes whose expression levels are different between the ALL and AML groups.
+We will learn how to detect statistically significant differentially expressed genes in the next lecture.